smashub/harmory/README.md

-# harmory
+# Harmory: the Harmonic Memory
-The Harmonic Memory
+A Knowledge Graph of interconnected harmonic patterns for combinantional creativity